ospragg/CoinbaseConnector/README.md

 # CoinbaseConnector
-Simple asyncronous python connection to the Coinbase API
+Basic asyncronous python connection to the Coinbase API